TM1637 4-Digit 7 Segment Display Module with Raspberry Pi Pico

 Raspberry Pi Pico I2C Pins

-RP2040 chip has two I2C controllers.
-Both I2C controllers are accessible through GPIO pins of Raspberry Pi Pico.
-The following table shows the connection of GPIO pins with both I2C controllers.
-Each connection of the controller can be configured through multiple GPIO pins as shown in the figure.
-But before using an I2C controller, you should configure in software which GPIO pins you want to use with a specific I2C controller.
+The RP2040 chip has two I2C controllers.
+Both I2C controllers are accessible through the GPIO pins of the Raspberry Pi Pico.
+The following table shows the GPIO pin mapping for both I2C controllers.
+Each controller can be configured through multiple GPIO pin combinations as shown below.
+Note that for the TM1637, you are NOT required to use these specific I2C pins — any GPIO pair works.

 I2C ControllerGPIO Pins